Upper and Lower Bounds for Fully Retroactive Graph Problems: Introduction

+Our study of RDS was motivated by an application in computational topology, specifically the problem of dynamically maintaining a Reeb graph~\cite{thesis/parsa2014algorithms}.
+However, for that problem a restricted version of the fully retroactive connectivity problem has to be solved.
+Specifically, no updates can be inserted or deleted in $S$, but \emph{the order of two neighboring updates can be reversed}.
+We call such an operation a \emph{swap operation}.
+Interestingly, under this restricted setting we can beat the lower bounds (Theorem~\ref{th:main_hardness}) for the general retroactive setting.
+We give a $\tilde O(1)$ time data structure for this restricted version, leading to the first non-trivial dynamic Reeb graph algorithm.
+Indeed, our approach can be extended to a general class of problems, for which the answer only depends on the currently existing ``elements'' and \emph{not} on the order of the updates.

+\begin{theorem} Suppose for a dynamic version of a problem there exists a data structure with $T_u$ update time, $T_q$ query time, and space complexity $\mathcal{M}$.
+Then for any integer $1\leq \tau\leq T$ and any fixed $T$ updates $S$ (each of which is associated with a time), there exists a fully RDS for the problem supporting swap operations with $O(T_u)$ update time and $O( T_q + (\tau-1) \cdot T_u)$ query time.
+The data structure uses $O(T\cdot \mathcal{M}/\tau)$ space. \end{theorem}

-Persistence~\cite{jcss/DriscollSST89,jal/FiatK03} is another concept of dynamic data structure that considers updates with times.
-The data structure maintains (and supports queries on) several versions of the data structure simultaneously.
+\paragraph{Other Related Work.} Persistence~\cite{jcss/DriscollSST89,jal/FiatK03} is another concept of dynamic data structures that consider updates with times.
+The data structures maintain (and support queries on) several versions of the data structure simultaneously.
 Operations of a persistent data structure can be performed on any version of the data structure, which produces a new version.
-A key difference between persistent data structure and retroactive ones is that a retroactive operation at time $t$ changes \emph{all} later versions of a retroactive data structure, while in a persistent data structure each version is considered an unchangeable archive.

-Other efficient retroactive data structures, e.g., for dynamic point location and nearest neighbor search, can be found on~\cite{soda/Blelloch08,esa/DickersonEG10,isaac/GoodrichS11,parsa2014algorithms}.
+A key difference between persistent data structure and retroactive ones is that a retroactive operation at time $t$ changes \emph{all} later versions of a RDS, while in a persistent one each version is considered an unchangeable archive.
+Other efficient RDS, e.g., for dynamic point location and nearest neighbor search, can be found on~\cite{soda/Blelloch08,esa/DickersonEG10,isaac/GoodrichS11,thesis/parsa2014algorithms}.

-\paragraph{Organization.} We define the retroactive setting and notations formally in Section~\ref{sec:prelim}.
-We present the incremental fully retroactive data structures for maintaining connectivity and MSF in Section~\ref{sec:incremental}, and the fully retroactive data structures for maintaining connectivity, MSF and maximum degree in Section~\ref{sec:fully}.
-The hardness results are proved in Section~\ref{sec:lower_bounds}.